Meet the Team: Katie, our Wellbeing Link Worker.

 Tell us something unique about yourself.

 I had the privilege of travelling through India with World Challenge.
 I raised £2,500 to be able to go.
 The first week we helped a small village with creating a gutter system on their homes to collect water and the second week I had an amazing experience trekking through the jungle.
-Had a couple of leaches attach themselves to me but definitely worth the magical experience.
+I had a couple of leaches attach themselves to me but definitely worth the magical experience.